There are several types of cardiac procedures at Meriter Hospital which may involve the services of an anesthesiologist. These include:

 3. Pacemaker placements

+Many of the procedures done in the catheterization laboratory are performed using varying levels of sedation, from light sleep to general anesthesia.
 Planning for your heart surgery begins when your cardiologist discovers a potentially correctable problem, and receives your approval to contact a cardiac surgeon, interventionalist, or elecrophysiologist for a consultation.
 If you and your proceduralist agree on a plan, your case is scheduled and the department of anesthesiology is notified.
 You will always meet with your personal anesthesiologist before the procedure, who can answer any questions which may have come up after your initial preoperative visit.

-There are some specific instructions for you the night before your surgery.
 If you are an inpatient, the floor nurses will have all the preoperative orders from your doctors.
 If you are an outpatient, you will be given a list of instructions before you leave your visit.
 Instructions include:

 On the morning of surgery, you may be given a medication to help relax you before arriving in the operating room.
 Your family can be with you up until you enter the operating room area.
 Your anesthesiologist will greet you, and will need to start an IV while you are in the pre-procedure area.
 Once in the operating room, you will move to a special bed.
 Your anesthesiologist may place a monitor in an artery to watch your blood pressure during the operation.
 The anesthetic is given to you intravenously, and you will fall asleep quickly.
 Once asleep, your anesthesiologist has special procedures to do to ensure your safety during the operation.
 We are with you during the entire operation.

 While the risks of anesthesia have been steadily declining over the past twenty years, your procedure is not without risk.
-Your risks may include:

 Your risk of dying from the procedure is directly related to the severity of your heart condition, combined with the overall state of your health.
 Your surgeon and anesthesiologist will discuss this with you during your preoperative visit.
 It is imperative that you ask any questions you have about your surgery.
 Do not be embarrassed about asking us about our experience, successes, complications and training.
 This is an extremely important decision you are making, and you have the right to be well informed.